mara-kr/GBA/README.md

 ####doc
     Docs for each of the major systems, summary of the programming reference manual

+####games
+    Source for the Mario & Luigi pong game that we made for demo day

 ####graphics
     graphics_top.sv : A top module for all of graphics